Bill Veeck rumors, news

 • Today in White Sox History: April 5

-2024Check it out White Sox trade rumors
+2025Check it out White Sox contract

 -